ddnexus/pagy/docs/api/frontend.md

 ### Pagy::Frontend::I18N Constant

 The `Pagy::Frontend::I18N` constant is the core of the pagy I18n implementation.
 It has no effect if you use the `i18n` extra (which uses the `I18n.t` method directly).
-It allows to control the dictionary file to load and the pluralization proc.
+This constant allows to control the dictionary file to load and the pluralization proc.

 #### Pagy::Frontend::I18N.load_file(file)